-Japan's economy minister keeps focus on crisis-response, warns against deepening negative rates
+Japan's economy minister warns against deepening negative rates

 Under Nishimura’s initiative, the government compiled two spending packages worth a combined $2.2 trillion to cushion the economic blow from the pandemic.

-The Bank of Japan joined in by easing monetary policy for two straight months in April, focusing on steps to ease corporate funding strains.
+The BOJ joined in by easing monetary policy for two straight months in April, focusing on steps to ease corporate funding strains.

+On whether the BOJ should join government efforts to inject capital into ailing companies, Nishimura said: “This is an area the government can handle.
+We hope the BOJ plays its part in helping financial institutions meet corporate funding strains.”

 Japan slipped into recession this year and is expected to suffer an annualised 20% contraction in the current quarter, as the government’s decision to declare a state of emergency in April forced citizens to stay home and businesses to close.